gabijanag/Sentiment_Analyses_Cornell_Movie_Review/README.md

 * Tokenization.
 * Negation replacement.
 Dealing with negations (like “not good”) is a critical step in Sentiment Analysis.
 A negation word can influence the tone of all the words around it, and ignoring negations is one of the main causes of misclassification.

-### Movie Review Dataset

-The Movie Review data shows good/bad ("fresh"/"rotten") sentiment classification based on a collection of short review excerpts from Rotten Tomatoes.
-It wsas collected by Bo Pang and Lillian Lee and released in 2005.
-The dataset is referred to as “sentence polarity dataset v1.0“.

-This data was first used in Bo Pang and Lillian Lee, "Seeing stars: Exploiting class relationships for sentiment categorization with respect to rating scales.", Proceedings of the ACL, 2005.